tamper_side_white_mat_tamping_banner

 To help keep everything level, you van also use a tamping station.
 This holds your portafilter steady so you can focus on tamping evenly.

-Barista Tip: Grip the tamper linke you’re holding a doorknob (see the photo).
+Barista Tip: Grip the tamper like you’re holding a doorknob (see the photo).

 Black tamping mat with corner (small) from Barista-Essentials while tamping